Lot4Fun/oceangraph-guide/index.md

 ### For everyone

-- Search Argo floats worldwide by region and time
+- Search Argo floats worldwide by region and time (up to a 1-month date range)
 - Track individual float trajectories
 - Visualize time-series vertical sections of Argo float data